finos-labs/cdm-playground/README.md

 ## Usage example

 This project can be used to verify the FINOS CDM dependency resolution and resolve CDM-specific implementation questions by running a set of unit tests with widely used functionalities across industry solutions:

 - **Serialization:** Basic de/serialization tests from/to JSON using the `RosettaObjectMapper`.
 - **Object validation:** Demonstrates the usage of the native `RosettaTypeValidator` evaluating cardinality and business conditions.
 - **Qualification:** Product-based qualification mechanism built in CDM using native `QualifyFunctionFactory`.
-- **Event driven transitions:** A set of post trade event executions using built-in functions within the model.
+- **Event driven transitions:** A set of post trade event executions using built-in model functions.

 All samples included in the project are publicly available at [FINOS CDM](https://github.com/finos/common-domain-model) repository.
 The playground project uses samples for the version defined in [pom's](pom.xml) property `finos.cdm.version`